 What is ‘Neckflix’?

-‘Neckflix’ is a term we at Sims & Finn have created to categorise the increasing number of injuries and presentations we are seeing present to our practice due to poor posture and awkward positions when watching streaming services like Netflix.
+‘Neckflix’ is a term we at Sims & Finn have created to categorise the increasing number of injuries we are seeing present to our practice due to poor posture and awkward positions when watching streaming services like Netflix.